She Loves Biscotti

 Naturally, my mom would make so many wonderful dishes with this meat.
 She would also use the bones to flavor the Sunday sauce.

-Recently, I had the privilege of making these pan-seared lamb chops with my good friend Carlo, a professional chef with over forty years of experience.
+Recently, I made these pan-seared lamb chops with my good friend Carlo, a professional chef with over forty years of experience.

 Come and take a look at us making this recipe.
-Just click on the following link and be sure to subscribe to the YouTube channel as we plan to share more wonderful recipes with all of you!
+Just click on the following link and subscribe to the YouTube channel as we plan to share more wonderful recipes with all of you!

 Enjoy!